Wreathies: Agency in Play

 first time working in unity

-Coding the game revealed several challenges that shaped the final design and taught me how to work within real constraints.
+Coding the game revealed several challenges that shaped the final design and taught me how to work within tight constraints.

 What Happens When Kids Choose?